 Muffuletta

 It’s meaty, it’s cheesy, it’s briny, and oh so good!
-Muffulettas (muff-a-lotts) are an Italian American sandwich invented in New Orleans by Sicilian immigrants.
+Muffulettas (muff-a-lottas) are an Italian American sandwich invented in New Orleans by Sicilian immigrants.
 It boasts layers of salami, ham, cheese, and olive salad on a round Italian loaf topped with sesame seeds and happens to be my favorite childhood sandwich.

 Tomato, Cucumber, and Onion Salad